-Installing new windows, including frames, sashes, and muntin configurations that are incompatible with the buildings historic appearance or that obscure, damage, or destroy character-defining features.
+(qqq) Installing new windows, including frames, sashes, and muntin configurations that are incompatible with the buildings historic appearance or that obscure, damage, or destroy character-defining features.

+When required by a new use, creating new window openings and using new window units that are simple and visually subservient to the original openings and units, and that are visually distinguishable from the original window openings and units.
 Creating new window openings and using new window units that duplicate the fenestration pattern and detailing of a character-defining elevation.

-When adding new window openings and unit, using a simpler, slightly different glazing configuration.
+(rrr) When adding new window openings and unit, using a simpler, slightly different glazing configuration.